zakariaf/my-persian-blog/docs/RTL-SUPPORT.md

 - **Hebrew**: Noto Sans Hebrew
 - **Urdu**: Noto Nastaliq Urdu

 These fonts are automatically applied based on the page's language attribute.
-For example, if your page has `lang: fa-IR`, the Vazirmatn font will be used.
+For example, if your page has `lang: fa`, the Vazirmatn font will be used.

 ## Customization